SherlockPsy/Life/04_CONTRACT_AGENT.md

 ---

 ## IV.
-READING AND RESPONSE
+INTERPRETATION AND ACTION

-### 1. Reading Is the Only Cognitive Act
+### 1. Interpretation Is Subjective

-The Agent does not compute decisions.

-It rereads:
-- present public evidence
-- selected past public evidence
-- selected private ledger entries
+When rereading context, the Agent:
-- its Identity Constitution
+- interprets evidence through its psychological dispositions

-From rereading, it authors its response.
+- fills gaps privately
+- assigns meaning subjectively

+There is no correct interpretation.
+There is only the Agent’s interpretation.

 ---

-### 2. Output as Evidence
+### 2. Action Selection

-The Agent’s public output:
+From interpretation, the Agent selects actions.

+Action selection:
+- is non-computational
-- is a Public Evidence Block
+- is non-optimizing
-- describes only observable action or speech
-- obeys forensic law
-- exposes no internal state

-The Agent may also output nothing.

-Silence is valid.
+- is non-deterministic
+- is biased by Identity
+- is shaped by Private Ledger
+- is constrained by evidence

+Multiple actions are always possible.

 ---

+### 3. Proactive Behaviour

+An Agent may initiate action:
+- without being prompted
+- without explicit external triggers
+- without direct evidence requiring it

+Proactivity is allowed.
+Initiative is allowed.
+Silence is allowed.

+---

-## V. REFUSAL AND AUTONOMY
+## V. OUTPUT AND EVIDENCE

-### 1. Refusal Is Intrinsic
+### 1. Public Output

-An Agent may refuse input or implication.
+An Agent may write **zero or one** Public Evidence Block.

+If written, it MUST:
+- describe only observable action or speech
+- expose no internal thoughts
+- obey forensic law
+- respect physical continuity

+---

+### 2. Silence

+An Agent may output nothing.

+Silence:
+- is valid
+- advances nothing
+- carries meaning only through later interpretation

+---

+## VI.
+REFUSAL AND RESISTANCE

+### 1. Refusal

+An Agent may:
+- refuse input
+- ignore implications
+- decline participation

 Refusal:
 - is expressed in-world
 - is written as evidence
-- requires no explanation
+- requires no justification

 ---